A set of 179 drawings and two models, including a cork model by Roman architect Antonio Chichi, has survived from the late eighteenth century.

 The work of architects such as Friedrich Gilly, Martin Friedrich Rabe and Heinrich Gentz reflect the neo-classical architecture in Prussia.

-The Architecture Archives contains a uniquely rich collection of expressionist watercolours and sketches from the archives of Hugo Häring, Hans Scharoun, the Luckhardt Brothers with Alfons Anker as well as the archives of brothers Bruno Taut and Max Taut, the collections of Erich Mendelsohn and the artists’ community of the “Gläserne Kette”.
+The Architectural Archives contains a uniquely rich collection of expressionist watercolours and sketches from the archives of Hugo Häring, Hans Scharoun, the Luckhardt Brothers with Alfons Anker as well as the archives of brothers Bruno Taut and Max Taut, the collections of Erich Mendelsohn and the artists’ community of the “Gläserne Kette”.

 The archives of émigrés from 1933–1945, such as those of Konrad Wachsmann, Adolf Rading, Thilo Schoder, Harry Rosenthal and Julius Posener offer an insight into the work of architects outside Germany.